Stu-ops/Policy-Analyst/README.md

 ## 🤝 Contributing

-This project was developed for HackRX 6.0.
+This project was developed for a policy analysis initiative.
 The codebase includes advanced RAG techniques, hybrid retrieval systems, and optimized document processing for policy and insurance document analysis.